mjtamlyn/ayb-notes/8-mysql@twitter.md

 Architecture is Sharded master slave.

 8 Full time DBAs working on 1000s of dbs.
 That team supports ~600 engineers.
+Pragmatism: use commodities, queues and async, eventual consistency, some delay tolerance, new awesome tools *if* needed, and use MySQL if it works, something else when it doesn't.